TheCatFather4/LibraryManager/README.md

 ## Notes
 A connection string and a container is required to connect to the database.

-Database is property of Skill Foundry (skillfoundry.io)
+Database (LibraryManager.sql) is property of Skill Foundry (skillfoundry.io)